toadkarter/Anime-Tracker/README.md

 A JSON object will be returned containing all of this information, as well as some additional userful information like such as links to the show poster.

-The user information will also be cached in the backend to make sure that any subsequen requests are significantly faster.
+The user information will also be cached in the backend to make sure that any subsequent requests are significantly faster.

 ### **2. Episodes Endpoint**